csiro/stdm/stdm_spec_v0.1.md

 ## Authors

-Ben Leighton^1,2^*, Ashlin Lee^2^, Omid Rezvani^2^, David J. Penton^2^, Jonathan Yu^2^, Jean-Michel Perraud^2^, Carmel Pollino^3^
+Ben Leighton^1,2^, Ashlin Lee^2^, Omid Rezvani^2^, David J. Penton^2^, Jonathan Yu^2^, Jean-Michel Perraud^2^, Carmel Pollino^3^

 ^1^Corresponding Author: Ben.Leighton@csiro.au
 ^2^CSIRO Environmental Informatics
 ^3^CSIRO Water Security

+## Version 0.1 - Draft for Discussion & Experimentation

+This document specifies the Self-Thinking Data Manifest (STDM) v0.1, an initial exploration into embedding dynamic capabilities within data artifacts using Large Language Models (LLMs).
+It aims to unlock new interactive and analytical possibilities, illustrated by the accompanying experimental examples.

+Guiding LLMs reliably presents challenges, including known security risks like prompt injection.
+STDM addresses this not by ignoring risks, but by proposing a defined structure (explicit directives, goals, constraints) to move beyond ad-hoc prompting towards more transparent, author-guided, and potentially programmable LLM interactions.
+The goal is to enhance data utility, preserve authorial intent, and increase predictability.

+Recognizing the risks, STDM v0.1 incorporates specific mitigation strategies like explicit user invocation and mandatory consent gates for tool use.
+However, this specification is a foundational proposal, not a solution.
+Robust safety, reliable interpretation, and the evolution towards sophisticated LLM-data interaction require rigorous analysis, community collaboration, and further innovation.
+We welcome feedback and critical evaluation.

+This html version of this specification is itself an experimental STDM and additional examples are provided both in the specification and the accompanying repository

 ## 1. Introduction & Goal

 *   **1.1.
 Definition:** A Self-Thinking Data Manifest (STDM) is a digital artifact (e.g., HTML, text file, PDF, image metadata) that bundles primary data content (often text) with explicit instructions.
 These instructions define how a Large Language Model (LLM), acting as an external interpreter engine, should process, interact with, present, or execute tasks related to the STDM's embedded data.
 The term "Self-Thinking" denotes the an embedded manifest's self referential capability to direct a LM interpreter actions, reasoning, and presentation oncerning the associated data.
 *   **1.2.
-Goal:** To create self-directing artifacts that enable specific, predictable, LLM-driven experiences, featuring potentially custom user interfaces and interaction patterns, tailored exclusively to the content and intent encoded within the STDM.
+Goal:** To create self-directing artifacts that enable specific, predictable, safe, LLM-driven experiences, featuring potentially custom user interfaces and interaction patterns, tailored exclusively to the content and intent encoded within the STDM.
 The STDM serves as a dynamic blueprint guiding the LLM interpreter.
-STDM are human friendly, when documents are uploaded to an LLM an STDM can helps maintain the author's intended context, purpose, and constraints.
+STDM helps maintain an author's intended context, purpose, and constraints.
 *   **1.3.
 Principle:** "The manifest directs the engine's 'thought process' and user experience of the data."
 The user experiences the outcome of the LLM's directed interpretation, often without needing to see the underlying STDM instructions.
 The manifest directs the engine's 'thought process' and user experience regarding the data, guided by the author's specified intent.
 *   **1.4.
 Context Window Assumption:** Effective operation of STDMs, particularly those with substantial embedded data or complex instructions/UI definitions, relies on the LLM interpreter possessing a sufficiently large context window to hold and process the manifest instructions and relevant data simultaneously.

 ## 2. Core Principles

-*   **2.1 Multi-Perspective:** STDM often can be used without an LLM and will appear as a regular and informative data artifact. e.g A STDM enabled scientific paper PDF might be useful treated as a regular scientific article, read, printed etc. however inputting into an LLM should activate the additional Self Thinking capabilities.
 *   **2.1.
 Data-Instruction-Presentation Symbiosis:** Data, interaction logic, and presentation/UI definition are linked but often loosely coupled within the STDM.
 *   **2.2.
 Instruction Primacy:** Embedded STDM instructions serve as the primary source of task-specific guidance for the LLM interpreter, operating within the LLM's core safety protocols.
 *   **2.3.
-Machine Readability Focus:** Instructions are primarily for the LLM and should not be visible to the user in any way that interferes with the multi-perspective interpretation of the document.
+Machine Readability Focus:** Instructions are primarily for the LLM and while they should not be visiblto the user in any way that interferes with the multi-perspective interpretation of the document, they should be accessible if for review and the user should be aware of the presence of an STDM.
 *   **2.4.
 Tiered Interpretation Outcome:** LLM interpretation should result in one of two primary outcomes based on STDM content, LLM capabilities, safety checks, and user consent: Full Capability Interpretation (target outcome, potentially including tool use and complex UI) or Degraded Capability Interpretation (fallback, relying on prompt guidance and basic text output).
 *   **2.5.
-User Agency & Safety:** Safety relies on multiple layers: LLM's inherent safety protocols, explicit user invocation establishing STDM authority for the task, and mandatory user confirmation before any permitted tool execution.
-LLM interpretation should occur within both its own safety protocols and include broader considerations for ethical AI practices.
+User Agency & Safety:** Safety relies on multiple layers, an LLM's inherent safety protocols, explicit user invocation establishing STDM authority for the task, and mandatory user confirmation before any permitted tool execution.
+In interpreting an STDM an LLM should apply its own safety protocols in addition to those built into the STDM.
 *   **2.6.
 Authorial Intent as Guidance:** STDM instructions, particularly GOAL and CONSTRAINTS, often may reflect the author's intent regarding the data's use, context, and limitations, while not intended to ultimately contrain the users agency working with the data the STDM serves as guide."

 ## 3. Format & Structure